-Fencing and stone walling define it from the rest of Barochreal land, every year an area has been added, resulting in the gardens you will see today.
+Fencing and stone walling define it from the rest of Barochreal land.
+Every year an area has been added, resulting in the gardens you will see today.
 There are rhododendron banks, a water feature, waterfalls and burns, a pond, a walled rose garden, active beehives, tiered areas, a greenhouse and wild garden across the burn.
 Maintained walking tracks in the fields lead to viewpoints.
 Biodiversity studies revealed that rare butterflies inhabit the small glen by the waterfall, there are forty different species of moths including rare micro moths and over seventy species of wildflowers in the fields, including three types of wild orchids.
-There is an abundance of wildlife including red squirrels, pine martins and a wide range of birds can be seen.
+There is an abundance of wildlife including red squirrels, pine martens and a wide range of birds can be seen.
 This garden is a haven of tranquillity.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.